HIGHLIGHTS-Tennis-Australian Open day five

 1213 SABALENKA STEAMS INTO FOURTH ROUND

-Aryna Sabalenka showed why she is among the bookmakers' favourites for the tournament with a comprehensive 6-3 6-1 win over American Lib Ann in exactly an hour on Rod Laver Arena.
+Aryna Sabalenka showed why she is among the bookmakers' favourites for the tournament with a comprehensive 6-3 6-1 win over American Ann Li in exactly an hour on Rod Laver Arena.

 The seventh seeded Belarussian, who has won 18 of her last 19 matches, will face Serena Williams or Anastasia Potapova in the fourth round.